 A working knowledge of the reforms needed in the monetary and foreign trade system, if the economic causes of war are to be removed and prosperity is to be made possible, is a very useful asset to the worker in the cause of peace.
 People are much more likely to become keen on an early peace if they can see that there is a chance of really good times ahead, and they will become especially impatient at the prolongation of the war if they realise that every day of its continuance makes the chances of a rapid entry into prosperity less good.
 It is particularly necessary to be able to convince in public opinion towards the war.
-I will those who are lukewarm about peace because the property of the property of the slightest reason why, if they can do a task which is committed to them by God for the slightest reason why, if they can do a task which is committed to them by God for the slightest reason why, if they can do a task which is committed to them by God for useful job well, the cessation of hostilities the service and salvation of humanity, can they useful job well, the cessation of their afford to become a disunited and dispirited mob should involve them in a lowering of their afford to become a disunited and dispirited mob present standard of living.
+I will those who are lukewarm about peace because they have well-paid war jobs, that there is not they have well-paid war jobs, that there is not they have well-paid war jobs, that there is not they have well-paid war jobs, that there is not they have well-paid war jobs, that there is not they are able, they have well-paid war jobs, that there is not they can do a task which is committed to them by God for useful job well, the cessation of hostilities the service and salvation of humanity, can they useful job well, the cessation of their afford to become a disunited and dispirited mob should involve them in a lowering of their afford to become a disunited and dispirited mob present standard of living.
 They should without purpose, plan or initiative - mere to do effective work also be helped to realise the selfishness and shortsighted folly of their outlook.
 Just because they are all right does it really not matter to them that thousands of other people should be killed or ruined?
 And just for the sake of a few months', or at most a few years', comparative prosperity, is it worth while tolerating a war which, by its continuance, may bring disaster upon the whole country and, in the long run, involve them also in a protracted period of acute distress?

 But the catension of an enlightened attitude towards the war is not the only task.
-It is of the utmost importance to drive home into the public mind the responsibility of the Government and of Parliament for the continuation of A hazy idea is common that Hitler is entirely responsible for the continuation of the war, but unless, and until, Hitler rejects reasonable peace terms not deprived of all prac-tical value by foolish clauses such as the unilateral disarmament proposal in the Eight Points, it is our Parliament and Government and not Hitler, who are responsible for the continua-
+It is of utmost importance to drive home into the public mind the responsibility of the Government and of Parliament for the continuation of the war.
+A hazy idea is common that Hitler is entirely responsible for the continuation of the war, but unless, and until, Hitler rejects reasonable peace terms not deprived of all practical value by foolish clauses such as the unilateral disarmament proposal in the Eight Points, it is our Parliament and Government and not Hitler, who are responsible for the continuation of the conflict.